mazzz3r/S25-core-course-labs/app_python/README.md

 5. Access the Application:
     Open your web browser and navigate to http://127.0.0.1:5000/ to view the current time in Moscow.

+### Via Docker

+#### Overview

+Containerize the Python web application using Docker to ensure consistent environments across different platforms and simplify deployment.

+#### Option 1: Pull and Run the Pre-Built Docker Image from Docker Hub

+This option allows you to quickly deploy and test the application without building the Docker image yourself.

+Steps:
+1. Pull the Docker Image from Docker Hub

+    ```bash
+    docker pull mazzz3r/app_python:lab2
+    ```

+2. Run the Docker Container

+    ```bash
+    docker run -d -p 5000:5000 --name app_python_lab2 mazzz3r/app_python:lab2
+    ```

+3. Access the Application
+Open your web browser and navigate to http://localhost:5000/ to view the containerized application.

+4. Stop and Remove the Container (Optional)

+    ```bash
+    docker stop app_python_lab2
+    docker rm app_python_lab2
+    ```

+#### Option 2: Build and Run the Docker Image Locally

+Building the Docker image from source provides a deeper understanding of the Dockerization process and allows for customization.

+Steps:
+1. Navigate to the app_python Directory

+    ```bash
+    cd app_python
+    ```

+2. Build the Docker Image

+    ```bash
+    docker build -t mazzz3r/app_python:lab2 .
+    ```

+	- Explanation:
+	- -t mazzz3r/app_python:lab2: Tags the image with your username and a specific tag (lab2).
+	- .: Specifies the current directory as the build context.

+3. Run the Docker Container

+    ```bash
+    docker run -d -p 5000:5000 --name app_python_lab2 mazzz3r/app_python:lab2
+    ```

+4. Access the Application
+Open your web browser and navigate to http://localhost:5000/ to view the containerized application.
+5. Stop and Remove the Container (Optional)

+    ```bash
+    docker stop app_python_lab2
+    docker rm app_python_lab2
+    ```

 ## Usage
 - View Current Time: Upon accessing the application, the current time in Moscow is displayed.
 - Refresh for Update: Refresh the browser page to see the updated time.

 ## Contributing